thejunto/handbook/content/projects.md

 - Measuring.
 What doesn't get measured doesn't get improved.

 ## Sales
-At Junto, everyone does Sales.
+At Junto, everyone is involved in Sales.
 The process looks like this:

 1. Someone contacts us.
+1. A card gets created and assigned to a team member (usually the Sales Guru) on Trello.
-2. They fill out our Questionnaire (You can find it on our Junto Studio project on Basecamp)
+1. The assigned team member sends our Questionnaire (You can find it on our Junto Studio project on Basecamp) for the client to answer.
-3. We Hangout/Skype with them if necessary.
+1. The client fills out the Questionnaire.
+1. We figure out who'll be involved.
+1. The involved team Hangout/Skype with the client to understand the project better.
-4. We discuss the project with the team.
+1. We discuss the project with the team.
 We figure out:
 		+ If we want to take it
 		+ if we'll learn enough from doing it
 		+ how much time it will take
 		+ how much it'll cost
-	+ who'll be involved
-5. Send out a quote.
+1. Send out a quote.
 (You can find the template on our Junto Studio project on Basecamp)
-6. The client makes the downpayment.
+1. The client makes the downpayment (usually 50%).
-7. We begin work.
+1. We begin work.

 This is what we look for in our clients and the projects we take:
 - We can learn a lot from them.